jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 ;; WHEN: Tue May 02 08:55:22 U
 ```

+As you can see in the Answer Section, all Ips of the replicas have been nicely returned to us.
+This will help us connect directly through them.

 ### Using SRV records for service discovery

 SRV records are a type of DNS record that provides additional information beyond just the IP address of a service.
 They are particularly useful for service discovery within a cluster, allowing applications to obtain information about available pod instances and their respective ports.